 Supported by the Canadian Association for Health Humanities and the Health Arts Research Centre, Cross-Pollinations virtual rounds features artists and Health Humanities professionals for multi-faceted conversations about healthcare, art, healing, and humanities.

-In this ground-breaking new series, health humanities and poetry come together under the same scope, combining artistic expression with health practice and research.
-The conversations of Cross-Pollinations will illuminate new and emerging insights and perspectives on healthcare opportunities and challenges, healthcare approaches and advances, as well as build bridges of connection between health professionals, humanities and the arts.
+In this ground-breaking series, health humanities and poetry come together under the same scope, combining artistic expression with health practice and research.
+The presentations of Cross-Pollinations will illuminate new and emerging insights and perspectives on healthcare opportunities and challenges, healthcare approaches and advances, as well as build bridges of connection between health professionals, humanities and the arts.

 This series is ideal for people in arts communities, poets and writers, as well as those working in healthcare.